steemit/devportal-tutorials-js/tutorials/12_edit_content_patching/README.md

 const client = new dsteem.Client('https://testnet.steem.vc', opts);
 ```

 Above, we have `dsteem` pointing to the test network with the proper chainId, addressPrefix, and endpoint.
 Because this tutorial is interactive, we will not publish test content to the main network.
-Instead, we're using testnet and a predefined account to demonstrate post publishing.
+Instead, we're using testnet and a predefined account to demonstrate post patching.

-Next, we have `main` function which fires on load and fetches latest blog post of `@demo` account and fills up form with relevant information.
+Next, we have a `main` function which fires at on-load and fetches latest blog post of `@demo` account and fills in the form with relevant information.

 ```javascript
 const query = { tag: 'demo', limit: '1' };